 With a lack of easily accessible information on good practice, many organisations have been struggling with how to approach exit, prepare partners, and ensure sustainability of interventions.
-INTRAC has been addressing the gaps through:
+INTRAC has been supporting organisations to address these gaps through:

 - Providing direct capacity building support to organisations who are planning, going through and assessing exit, including support for sustainability after exit